Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 How often should I water my rubber plant?

-Every 7–10 days in spring and summer, every 2–3 weeks in fall and winter.
-But always check the soil first — water only when the top 1–2 inches are dry.
-The schedule varies based on your home’s conditions.
+Every 7–10 days in spring and summer, and every 2–3 weeks in fall and winter — but always check the soil first and water only when the top 1–2 inches are dry.
+The exact rhythm depends on your home’s light and temperature.

 Why are my rubber plant leaves turning yellow?

 Yellow leaves almost always mean overwatering.
-Stop watering, let the soil dry out completely, and check for root rot.
-If the stem base feels soft, you may need to repot with fresh soil after removing the rotted roots.
+Stop watering, let the soil dry out completely, and check for root rot; if the stem base feels soft, repot with fresh soil after removing the rotted roots.

-Is rubber plant toxic to cats and dogs?
+Is a rubber plant toxic to cats and dogs?

 How big will my rubber plant get indoors?

 With good care, rubber plants can reach 6–10 feet tall indoors over several years.
-You can control height through regular pruning.
+You can control the height with regular pruning.

 How do I make my rubber plant bushy instead of tall?

-Prune the top to encourage branching.
-Cut just above a leaf node, and new growth will emerge below the cut.
+Prune the top to encourage branching — cut just above a leaf node and new growth emerges below the cut.
 Regular pruning creates a fuller, bushier plant.

 Can rubber plants survive in low light?

-They can survive in medium-low light, but growth will be slow and the plant may become leggy.
+They can survive in medium-low light, but growth will be slow and the plant may go leggy.
 Bright, indirect light produces the best growth and leaf development.

-The rubber plant has earned its reputation as the “easier Ficus.”
-Give it basic care, and it will reward you with those stunning, glossy leaves that make any room feel more alive.
+The rubber plant has earned its name as the “easier Ficus.”
+Give it the basics and it rewards you with those stunning, glossy leaves that make any room feel more alive.

 Healthy rubber plant with glossy burgundy leaves thriving in a bright home